A View to a Kill: Release and reception

 This was the first Bond film with a premiere outside the UK, opening on 22 May 1985 at San Francisco's Palace of Fine Arts.
 The British premiere was held on 12 June 1985 at the Odeon Leicester Square cinema in London.
 It achieved a box office gross of US$152.4 million worldwide.
 In the United Kingdom, the film grossed £8.1 million ($13.6 million).
-On its opening weekend in the US and Canada it grossed $13.3 million from 1,583 theaters over the four-day Memorial Day weekend, the biggest opening for a Bond film ever at the time, but not enough to beat Rambo: First Blood Part II which was number one for the weekend with a gross of $25.2 million from 2,074 theaters.
+On its opening weekend in the US and Canada it grossed $13.3 million from 1,583 theaters over the four-day Memorial Day weekend, the biggest opening for a Bond film at the time, but not enough to beat Rambo: First Blood Part II which was number one for the weekend with a gross of $25.2 million from 2,074 theaters.
 It went on to gross $50.3 million in the United States and Canada.
 Other large international grosses include $11.7 million in Germany, $9.1 million in Japan and $8.2 million in France.